 Olives and Wines: The Perfect Pairings

 The olive may be a small fruit, but what it lacks in size it makes up for in variety and flavor.
-All those different flavors are due to a number of factors: from how the olives thrive in many climates and soils (from Morocco to California) to how they're cured.
-And when it comes to curing, there really is a wide range of ways to turn this bitter fruit into something that people all the world over love to snack on, particularly when they're paired with some wine and cheese.
+All those different flavors are due to a number of factors: from how the olives thrive in many climates and soils (from Morocco to California) to how they’re cured.
+And when it comes to curing, there really is a wide range of ways to turn this bitter fruit into something that we at The International Kitchen love to snack on, particularly when they’re paired with some wine and cheese.

-Depending on the olive producer, after the olives are plucked from the trees, they'll be cured or marinated with either water, brine, oil, or lye.
+Depending on the olive producer, after the olives are plucked from the trees, they are cured, marinated, or fermented with either water, brine, oil, or lye.
 Some methods even include curing the olives out in the sun.
 These different methods may have an impact on what wines pair best with the olives, but, generally speaking, most olives have a pungent or salty taste.
-And no matter, you're going to want a wine that balances out all that flavor.
+And no matter how they’ve been prepared, you’re going to want a wine that balances out that intense flavor.

 For starters, if the olives you’re enjoying are particularly briny, sip on a dry sherry or other dry wines; very light and crisp white wines can balance the olives’ flavor too.

-What's in those olives matters too.
-If they're stuffed with, say, blue cheese, go for a full-bodied red.
-On the other hand kalamata olives, no surprise here, go with feta cheese, as well as a range of dry Greek wines, as well as light reds and Pinot Noir.
-Alternatively, if they're stuffed with gorgonzola, opt for full-bodied and robust reds, like Chiantis, and Bordeaux.
+What’s inside those olives matters too.
+If they’re stuffed with, say, blue cheese, go for a full-bodied red.
+On the other hand kalamata olives, no surprise here, go with feta cheese, as well as a range of dry Greek wines, light reds, and Pinot Noir.
+Alternatively, if they’re stuffed with gorgonzola, opt for full-bodied and robust reds like Chiantis and Bordeaux.

-What are your favorite wines to drink while you savor the flavors of an antipasti of olives?
+What are your favorite wines to drink while you savor the flavors of an antipasto of olives?